VDarius-IT/High_Availability_Secure_VPN_Gateway/README.md

 *   **Route 53 Health Check Status:** The primary trigger for failover.
 *   **StatusCheckFailed:** Triggers if the instance fails its underlying system or instance status checks.
 *   **High CPU Utilization:** An alarm to detect an overloaded or unresponsive server.
-*   **`[TODO: Add any other custom metrics, e.g., a custom script that checks the status of the OpenVPN/strongSwan daemon and pushes a metric to CloudWatch.]`**
+*   **Custom VPN Service Health Metric:** A custom script, executed via cron, runs every minute on each VPN instance.
+This script checks the status of the openvpn and strongswan service daemons.
+It then pushes a custom metric (e.g., VPNDaemonHealth, with a value of 1 for healthy or 0 for unhealthy) to CloudWatch.
+An alarm is configured to trigger if this metric reports 0 for several consecutive minutes, indicating a software-level failure that requires a failover.

 ## Performance Optimization